directvt/vtm/doc/settings.md

 The vtm user interface can be localized into any language by providing translations for existing UI templates and assigning the required language ID to the root `<Ns=.../>` element to ensure patch inheritance.

-The vtm UI has built-in English `en-US`, Brazilian Portuguese `pt-BR` and Russian `ru-RU` localizations.
+Vtm UI has the following built-in localizations:
+- `en-US` US English
+- `pt-BR` Brazilian Portuguese
+- `ru-RU` Russian

 For example:
 - To activate the `pt-BR` interface with fallback to `en-US` for the desktop:
   Add the following record to your `~/.config/vtm/settings.xml`:
   ```
   <Ns=en-US|pt-BR/>  <!-- Brazilian Portuguese with fallback to US English -->